17 Best Waterfalls in New York

 We may earn a commission from affiliate links ()

-New York is known for its shimmering lakes, rugged mountains (i.e. the Catskills and Adirondacks), and big, bustling metropolises (nothing beats New York City).
+New York is known for its shimmering lakes, rugged mountains (hello, Catskills and Adirondacks), and big, bustling metropolises (nothing beats New York City).
 This East Coast state's most luxurious and resplendent attributes, though, often lie hidden.
-We're talking about its stunning waterfalls — beauties so picturesque, you won't be able to stop yourself from snapping a hundred selfies.
+We're talking about its stunning waterfalls – beauties so picturesque, their some of the best places to photo in New York.

 If you're hoping to see the waterfalls at the height of their splendor, plan your trip accordingly.
 The best time to see waterfalls in New York is in early spring, when they're full of water from the snowmelt.
 Other times of the year, especially between late spring through the fall, you'll often find trickles where there should be gushes due to dry weather.
 This doesn't mean the falls aren't worth seeing during these times.
 They are!
 It just means you may not bear witness to the most spectacular rush of their cascades.

 Ranging in size from trickling cataracts to gushing chutes, the best waterfalls in New York are more than worthy of a visit.
 Better yet, come back to them time and time again.
 Not sure where to start?
 Choose the top places to visit with our list of the best waterfalls in New York.

 Niagara Falls is the obvious list topper for the best falls in New York.
 The largest waterfall in the state, and one of the biggest in the world, this impressive marvel is a bucket list destination for many.